What Can You Do With a Homeland Security Degree?

 What is Homeland Security?

 Working in homeland security, you'll consider potential threats related to your agency and develop security measures to prevent them from happening.
 For example, if you work in customs and border protection, you may frequently collaborate with carrier companies to inspect shipping containers.
-To create an efficient clearance process, you'll want to ensure proper procedures are in place, such as background checks and careful vetting, according to Rich.
+To create an efficient clearance process, you'll want to ensure proper procedures, such as background checks and careful vetting, are in place, according to Rich.